 Stop worrying about me.
 I promise you that you’re not too “weird” or “crazy” or “hopeless” or any other negative trait for me.
 Because therapy is a relationship, it makes sense that you would have concerns about what I’m thinking, if I’m judging you*, if you’re hurting me by talking about traumatic information, etc. That’s all really normal.
 If and when these concerns come up, I encourage you to remember I’m here as a helper and that our relationship is focused on you and your needs.
 I do my own self-care to make sure I’m okay for our session.
 Let’s focus on you.

-Lean into discomfort.
+Lean into the discomfort.
 This doesn’t mean you have to give me, say, your full trauma history during our first session.
 I want to get into difficult things at a pace that works for you and is not overwhelming.
 I know that it takes some time to trust a new therapist.
 However, if we’re doing good work, we’ll likely eventually run across a topic or idea that makes you a bit uncomfortable.
 You can absolutely set a boundary about what you are and are not comfortable with discussing, and I will respect it.
 However, I want you to consider that some of the most therapeutic work for you might involve the thing that you initially feel uncomfortable discussing.
-Similarly, at some point you may notice an issue comes up in therapy that comes up in your other relationships- you feel judged, you feel smothered, you feel unappreciated, etc. You’ll want to repeat problematic behavior patterns from other relationships- blame yourself, act out, leave, etc. I encourage you to talk to me about what’s going on instead.
+Similarly, at some point you may notice an issue that comes up in therapy that comes up in your other relationships- you feel judged, you feel smothered, you feel unappreciated, etc. You’ll want to repeat problematic behavior patterns from other relationships- blame yourself, act out, leave, etc. I encourage you to talk to me about what’s going on instead.
 One of the healthiest things we can do together in therapy is to work together to resolve a conflict in a way that feels good and empowering for you.